marigold-dev/training-dapp-shifumi/README.md

 };
 ```

-We leave it empty for now and edit it later
+We leave it empty for now and we will edit it later and explain what to write

-- TopPlayersScreen.tsx
+- TopPlayersScreen.tsx : it is the player ranking page

 ```typescript
 import { IonPage } from "@ionic/react";